flatbill/eleventy-netlify-boilerplate/pages/home.md

 >Why use this approach of Netlify + 11ty ?
 I don't know why.
 I suppose it's OK if you already love 11ty, along with the static page and snippet-driven-design.
-OK, some of the almost cool kids call this Component Driven Design.
+OK, some call this Component Driven Design.
 Sheesh.
 If you are using Netlify, then maybe this approach gets you started.
 But there is a learning curve to 11ty.
 It seems to be a tool for tech people,